sarahmacneill/cfg-feeback-project/README.md

 - Shimi Noronha

 ## About this project
-This presentation is a RevealJS presentation.
-You can find the documentation at [revealjs.com].
+This presentation is created using the RevealJS HTML framework.
+You can find the documentation at [revealjs.com](revealjs.com).

 ### Making changes